JraHike76/beautiful-jekyll/_posts/2020-06-24-AirBnB-Recommendations.md

 **Introduction**
 As I stumbled upon this dataset that was scraped in January of 2016, I felt it deserved further analysis.
 After looking over the data held within it's 92 columns and close to 4000 observations I wanted to see how well I could recommend these rental properties based on the various reviews.

+**My Process**
+Student also explains: Why & how they chose their target, metric, and baseline.
+How they avoided leakage.
+When & why the model is (or is not) useful

 {% include figure.html % width=100%}